prgr4m/patron/readme.md

 - fixed minor bugs in code being generated
 - temporarily took out bower call for ckeditor until done with documentation

-#### 0.2.2
-- converted scaffolds to cookiecutter so users can override

 #### 0.2.1
 - published python package